ajagnic/the-python-cookbook/README.md

 |                                                                             |   - Chaining and Teeing
 |                                                                             |   - Mapping and Reducing
 |                                                                             |   - Zipping

+`*` topics that have further examples in the code/ directory

 ### [Multi-line Statements and Strings](<Multi-line Statements and Strings.ipynb>):
 - Physical vs. Logical Newlines